 Forensic Counselor

 They are often incarcerated longer than their counterparts who don’t have a mental illness because of their inability to follow the rules.
-Many times their mental health conditions worsen in prison rather than improve.
-This particular subset of the population needs specialized mental health treatment services from professionals with the skill and training to deal with their unique circumstances.
+Many times, their mental health conditions worsen in prison rather than improve.
+This particular subset of the population needs specialized mental health treatment services from professionals with the skills and training to deal with their unique circumstances.

-Forensic counselors are mental health counselors who have additional training and skill to work with individuals in the criminal justice system.
+Forensic counselors are mental health counselors with additional training and skills to work with individuals in the criminal justice system.
 They provide counseling services to inmates, people on probation, and those accused of crimes.
 Often, they can be called on to testify in court about the status of their client’s mental health or provide recommendations about sentencing or parole as required.

 Counseling services can be offered one-on-one or in a group setting.
-Sometimes, forensic counselors will provide counseling to family members as well.
-Forensic counselors’ ultimate goal is to help their clients integrate into society and reduce the risk of reoffending.
+Sometimes, forensic counselors also provide counseling to family members.
+Forensic counselors aim to help their clients integrate into society and reduce the risk of reoffending.

 Education is critical to becoming a forensic counselor.
 Most professionals in this field have earned a master’s in counseling with an emphasis in forensics.
 In place of a forensic counseling-specific program, students can earn a master’s in counseling and perform internships or obtain on-the-job training to gain the necessary skills to work in this field.

-Advanced degrees can also be obtained, such as a doctorate in forensic counseling or a doctorate in forensic psychology.
+Advanced degrees, such as a doctorate in forensic counseling or forensic psychology, can also be obtained.
 Licensing for counselors and psychologists is mandatory in every state, so aspiring professionals in this field should check with their state’s licensing board to ensure they meet all the requirements.

 Keep reading to learn what steps are needed to enter this field, what typical job duties are, and how much forensic counselors earn.